trigg/Discover/usage.md

 Choose `Discover Overlay Configuration` from your application menu.
 Changes made here or directly to the config file take effect on any running overlays

+## Autostart

+The Configuration 'Start on boot' option is grayed out in the flatpak version.
+This can be achieved by adding `Discover Overlay` to your desktop autostart list

 ## Nothing shows up?

 By default the overlay itself with show nothing if there's nothing to display.